Stacked Column Chart in Power BI

 Add Fields to Stacked Column 3

-Next, we are adding the Sales Territory Region Name to the Legend section to convert it into the Stacked Column Chart.
+Next, we add the Sales Territory Region Name to the Legend section to convert it into the Stacked Column Chart.

 Add Legend to Stacked Column 4